LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Resources

-* [WCAG 2.2 Qucikref, I've filtered this to only show Level A and Level AA](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&levels=aaa), that's not because AAA isn't important, it's just that in the trenches you will mostly be fighting against Level AA conformance, because "Minimum legal compliance", yuck.
+* [WCAG 2.2 Qucikref, I've filtered this to only show Level A and Level AA](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&levels=aaa), that's not because AAA isn't important, it's just that in the trenches you will mostly be fighting against Level AA enemy combatants (AKA legal conformance), because "Minimum legal compliance", yuck.
 That's not to say that's always the case, but mostly it is
 * I'm not using this, but if you are just starting out, you may find the [A11y project's Accessibility Checklist](https://www.a11yproject.com/checklist/) to be useful to know what to test for

 ### Be comfortable with your choices